anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/getting-started.md

 ## Ranges

-You can add a range using `Ranges` property to the bullet chart.
+You can add a range using `Ranges` property to the Bullet Chart.

 {% aspTab template="bullet-chart/getting-started/ranges", sourceFiles="ranges.cs" %}